devbambino/Web3-To-Human/README.md

 - 🪄 **Web3 to easy to understand language translation** The app transforms technical Web3 content into simplified articles in Spanish and english using AI.

-- **Gas less transactions** Using Coinbase's paymaster capabilities the app allows gas less transactions for Coinbase wallet users.
+- **Gas Less Transactions** Using Coinbase's paymaster capabilities the app allows gas less transactions for Coinbase wallet users.

+- **Charging for Using AI** In order to avoid bots to abuse the app we decided to charge 0.00007 ETH, equivalent to less than 20 cents.
+We are planning to reduce this amount in the future when the app goes to production and Mainnet.

 - **Blockchain Storage** Articles are stored on the blockchain, making them accessible for free to future users.